-Adult basic education, GED[®] test preparation, applied academics for adult education and adult English for speakers of other languages (ESOL) classes are available on the main campus and in seven off-site locations around the county.
+Adult basic education, GED® test preparation, applied academics for adult education and adult English for speakers of other languages (ESOL) classes are available on the main campus and in seven off-site locations around the county.
 Through a partnership with the Lake County Library System, many of these courses are offered in tandem with library tutors.
-GED[®] test preparation is also offered to inmates in the Lake County Jail.
+In addition, through a partnership with Goodwill, additional GED and ESOL classes are available to the community.
+LTC and Lake County are partners so that GED® test preparation can be offered to inmates in the Lake County Jail.

-LTC is accredited by COE and AdvancED.
-In addition, individual programs are certified/approved by the following accrediting bodies: American Culinary Federation; Bureau of Fire Standards; Commission on Accreditation of Allied Health Education Programs; Florida Criminal Justice Standards and Training Commission; Florida Department of Health's Bureau of Emergency Medical Services; Florida Department of Veterans Affairs; Florida State Board of Cosmetology; Florida State Board of Nursing; Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions; National Automotive Technicians Education Foundation, Inc.; American Welding Society; U.S. Department of Education's Office of Federal Student Aid and U.S. Department of Veterans Affairs.
+LTC is accredited by COE and AdvanceED.
+Certification and individual programs are certified/approved by the following accrediting bodies: American Culinary Federation, Bureau of Fire Standards, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Nursing, Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions, National Automotive Technicians Education Foundation, Inc., American Welding Society, U.S. Department of Education's Office of Federal Student Aid and U.S. Department of Veterans Affairs.